 Mr Cuschieri is a senior figure in the field of human resources, having occupied the role of CEO of the Foundation for Human Resources Development for six years.
 Now, as a member of eCabs’ top management team, Mr Cuschieri’s role is that of leading the human capital and corporate relations functions, covering the full spectrum of duties from manpower planning, administration, capacity building, systems implementation, business processes reengineering and facilities management.

 He explains that eCabs is far from just a conventional cab operator.
-The company is considered as Malta’s largest and leading private transportation company which, since its inception, has sought to revolutionise passenger mobility and how people commute on this highly congested island.
+The company is considered as Malta’s largest and leading private transportation company.
+Since its inception, it has sought to revolutionise passenger mobility and how people commute on this highly congested island.

 Over the last few months eCabs has ventured into events, expanded its corporate accounts portfolio and is now offering the full spectrum of people transport.
 It has also set up its own captive logistics software company, Cuorium.
 Adopting cutting-edge geo-spatial technologies, flirting with the application of AI in its operations and venturing into the uncharted territory of consuming big data to enhance its trip optimisation capabilities.